sgroi-l/email-mcp-server/README.md

 An MCP (Model Context Protocol) server that brings email management capabilities to Claude Desktop.
 Fetch unread emails, generate AI-powered draft replies, and manage your Gmail inbox using natural language.

+Check the [docs](docs/) for more detailed set up instructions and usage examples.

 ## What It Does

 This server integrates Gmail with Claude Desktop, allowing you to: